Traffic as an excuse to abolish road tolls unfortunate – Analyst

 “The congestion generated at the tolling points, besides creating these inconveniences, also leads to pollution in and around those vicinities.

-“To address these challenges, the Government has abolished all tolls on public roads and bridges.
-This takes effect immediately after the Budget is approved (after appropriation or now?).
+“To address these challenges, Government has abolished all tolls on public roads and bridges.
+This takes effect immediately the Budget is approved (after appropriation or now?).
 The toll collection personnel will be reassigned.
-The expected impact on productivity and reduced environmental pollution will more than offset the revenue forgone by removing the tolls.”
+The expected impact on productivity and reduced environmental pollution will more than off-set the revenue forgone by removing the tolls.”

 He questioned how the government is going to generate enough revenue to maintain the roads in the country when the tolls are no more in place.